Noardewyn/libconfig_to_json/README.md

 # libconfig_to_json
-Simple program that convert libconfig text to json
+Simple program with Qt Gui that convert libconfig text to json